School Science Lessons

 19.4.7 Phthalic acid, Phthalates

-Phthalic acid C8H6O4, C6H4(CO2H)2, benzene-1,2-dicarboxylic acid, formerly derived from naphthalene, aromatic dicarboxylic acid, has many isomers.
+Phthalic acid C8H6O4, C6H4(CO2H)2, benzene-1,2-dicarboxylic acid, formerly from naphthalene, aromatic dicarboxylic acid, has many isomers.

 Made by oxidation reaction using naphthalene + potassium permanganate or potassium dichromate.